ra5put1n/SearchSECOParser/README.md

 * Windows 10+, Ubuntu 18.04.
 Might work on older Windows versions or other UNIX systems but has not been tested.
 * [srcML.](https://www.srcml.org/#home)
 Make sure srcML is installed and registered in your path
-* [antlr](https://www.antlr.org/), for Windows the files are included, on UNIX make sure to download libantlr4-runtime-dev and libantlr4-runtime4.8 (using apt/apt-get).
+* [antlr](https://www.antlr.org/), for Windows the files are included, on UNIX make sure to download libantlr4-runtime-dev (using apt/apt-get).

 ## Building

 ### Stand-alone
 #### Visual-Studio
-Open solution and simply build the project, copy and past the antlr dll file in the lib folder to the appropriate location (where you have build the executable).
+Open solution and simply build the project, copy and past the antlr dll file in the external/antlr folder to the appropriate location (where you have build the executable).
 #### Cmake
 Run Cmake and build in the StandAlone folder.

 ### Library
-Use Cmake to include the Parser folder, link the parser library, and reference the header files in the folder.
-Or use cmake in Parser folder to build library.
+Use Cmake to include the libSearchSECOParser folder, link the libSearchSECOParser library, and reference the header files in the folder.
+Or use cmake in libSearchSECOParser folder to build library.

 # Usage

 ## Stand-alone
-    C:\path\to\parser>Parser.exe location\of\files\to\parse
+    C:\path\to\parser>SearchSECOParserStandalone.exe location\of\files\to\parse

 Simply give the Parser either a directory, or compressed file containing the files you want parsed.
 It will return a list of found methods with for each method: